FitLayout/Builds/ToolsClassify/README.md

 Requirements and Installation
 -----------------------------
-FITLayout is an experimental sotware that currectly evolves fast.
-Therefore, the preferred way of installation is cloning the GitHub repositories and compiling the framework maually.
-All the repositories include the project metadata for [Eclipse](http://www.eclipse.org) that allows easy import of the project to the Eclipse IDE.
-However, any other IDE may be used as well, all the project use Maven as the default build tool.
+FITLayout is an experimental software that currently evolves fast.
+Therefore, the preferred way of installation is cloning the GitHub repositories and compiling the framework manually.
+All the repositories include the project metadata for [Eclipse](http://www.eclipse.org) that allow easy import of the project to the Eclipse IDE.
+However, any other IDE may be used as well, all the projects use Maven as the default build tool.

 ### Required Projects
-The Classification build depends on the following projects available on GitHub:
+This build depends on the following projects available on GitHub:

 #### Page rendering dependencies
 - [CSSBox](https://github.com/radkovo/CSSBox) An experimental HTML/CSS rendering engine used for rendering the input pages.